 Using a sliding slit lamp and a high magnification lens, we’ll be able to conduct a more detailed examination of the anterior and posterior cavities of your eye.
 These include your cornea, lens, iris, and even your optic nerve.
 This test allows us to view signs of cataracts, macular degeneration (the loss of central vision), and a variety of other issues.

 Glaucoma is a disease that causes fluid buildup in the front of the eye, which increases the overall pressure in your eye, eventually impacting your optic nerve.
-Using a gentle puff of air (that surprises patients every time), we can calculate your intraocular pressure and determine if you’re at risk for glaucoma.
+EyeSmile is a “puff free” office!
+Dr. Ajoian will determine your risk for glaucoma by calculating your intraocular pressure using the Goldmann Tonometry, therefore, no there will be no “surprise” puffs of air in your eye during your visit.

 Dilating drops allow us to get a better view of the inside of your eye, alerting us to any signs of eye disease.
 This test will make you sensitive to light, so be sure to bring a pair of sunglasses with you if you know you’ll be having your pupils dilated.